 - Interest in learning about ungulate management with aspirations to advance in the wildlife or zoo field

-- Experience with exotic or domestic hoof stock
+- Experience with exotic ungulates or wildlife animal care

-- Experience in a farm or ranch like setting
+- Experience in a zoo, wildlife conservation, or similar setting

 Information that will be requested (in SOLAA) includes: